-This flight in time towards internal fitness and entrepreneurship began at a definitive moment—when serendipity called (well, actually I made a phone call) in 2004.
+This flight in time toward internal fitness and entrepreneurship began at a definitive moment—when serendipity called (well, actually, I made a phone call) in 2004.
 It was just after I graduated from MIT, and after I won the Miss Massachusetts scholarship pageant on the third attempt.

 Because I am passionate and feel very fortunate about what I do, the past 14 years have gone by in a flash.
 I frequently wish that there are more hours in a day to accomplish more.

 It was a hot summer, and as part of my Miss MA duties, I was attending events at a local VA hospital, playing cards with the patients and talking with them over a cool lemonade.